 The International Celestial Reference System (ICRS) is the fundamental celestial reference system adopted by the International Astronomical Union (IAU) for high-precision positional astronomy.
 The ICRS, with its origin at the solar system barycenter and "space fixed" axis directions, is meant to represent the most appropriate coordinate system for expressing reference data on the positions and motions of celestial objects.

-The ICRS is a set of specifications defining a high-precision coordinate system with its origin at the solar system barycenter and "space fixed" (kinematically non-rotating) axes.
-The specifications include a metric tensor, a prescription for establishing and maintaining the axis directions, a list of benchmark objects with precise coordinates for each one, and standard models and algorithms that allow these coordinates to be transformed into observable quantities for any location and time.
+The ICRS was established by a set of specifications agreed to by the international astronomical community from 1997 to 2006.
+The origin of the ICRS is at the barycenter of the solar system and the orientation of its axes is "space fixed" (kinematically non-rotating) with respect to distant objects in the universe.
+Other specifications include a metric tensor, a prescription for establishing and maintaining the axis directions, a list of benchmark objects with precise coordinates for each one, and standard models and algorithms that allow these coordinates to be transformed into observable quantities for any location and time.

-In this context, distinguishing between a reference system and a reference frame, as used in astronomy, is helpful.
+In this context it is helpful to distinguish between a reference system and a reference frame as used in astronomy.
 A reference system is the complete specification of how a celestial coordinate system is to be formed.
 It defines the origin and fundamental planes (or axes) of the coordinate system.
 It also specifies all of the constants, models, and algorithms used to transform between observable quantities and reference data that conform to the system.
-A reference frame consists of a set of identifiable fiducial points on the sky along with their coordinates that serves as the practical realization of a reference system.
+A reference frame consists of a set of identifiable fiducial points on the sky (specific astronomical objects), along with their coordinates, that serves as the practical realization of a reference system.